vladimyr/crystal-oib/README.md

 OIB validator for Crystal.

-OIB stands for _Osobni Identifikacijski Broj (Personal Identification Number)_ which is unique numerical identificator used in Republic of Croatia for denoting both private and legal entities.
+OIB stands for _Osobni Identifikacijski Broj (Personal Identification Number)_ which is unique numerical identificator used in Republic of Croatia :croatia: for denoting both private and legal entities.

 ## Installation